black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 30
 Use .push() to append the quotient variable to the quotients array.
 Also, append the remainder variable to the remainders array.

+# Step 31
+Now's a good time to check your work.

+Log the text "Inputs: ", followed by a comma, followed by the inputs array to the console.